About the project

 To find out more about the proposed tunnel solution and how it could benefit you, click here.

-Map of the Gympie Road Bypass Tunnel investigation area, from Kedron to Carseldine, and the surrounding road network.
+Map of the Gympie Road Bypass investigation area, from Kedron to Carseldine, and the surrounding road network.